-- 1 Q. Do you have any concerns about the proposed slurry wall? - 2 A. Yes.
-The closure-in-place plan for the Primary Pond depends on the effectiveness in perpetuity of the slurry wall and continued leachate extraction to prevent contaminated 3 4 groundwater from seeping through the wall and moving away from the Primary Pond 5 footprint and toward the Ohio River.
-After the 30-year post-closure period, it is possible 6 that the slurry wall inspection and maintenance and leachate pumping could end.
-7 Therefore, Duke's closure in place plan would only provide temporary protection of 8 groundwater at best.
-Finally, the slurry wall system appears to transfer coal ash 9 contamination from groundwater to the surface water, significantly eroding any long-term 10 benefit from the slurry wall. - 11 Q. Do you have any additional concerns about Duke's cost recovery request for the 12 slurry wall?
+1 Α. Yes.
+The closure-in-place plan for the Primary Pond depends on the effectiveness in 2 perpetuity of the slurry wall and continued leachate extraction to prevent contaminated 3 groundwater from seeping through the wall and moving away from the Primary Pond 4 footprint and toward the Ohio River.
+After the 30-year post-closure period established in 5 the federal CCR Rule, it is possible that the slurry wall operation and maintenance and 6 leachate pumping could end.
+Therefore, Duke's closure in place plan would only provide 7 temporary protection of groundwater at best.
+Finally, the slurry wall system appears to 8 transfer coal ash contamination from groundwater to the surface water, significantly 9 eroding any long-term benefit from the slurry wall.

+Q. Do you have any additional concerns about Duke's cost recovery request for the slurry wall?

-1 A. Yes.
-Even though it has not filed its updated North Ash Pond and Primary Ash Pond Fill 2 Area closure plans with IDEM nor received approvals for such plans yet, Duke is moving 3 ahead with its cost recovery request in this proceeding with respect to the Primary Pond 4 that includes the slurry wall that would encompass all three coal ash units.
-Duke stated in response to an OUCC data request that, "Upon approval of the closure plans by IDEM, 5 6 costs will be apportioned to these basins based on the perimeter coverage of the slurry wall.
-Duke plans to update the Commission in a future proceeding with additional detail."25 7 However, Duke also objected to and refused to answer the OUCC's question on how 8 9 Duke's plans for the slurry wall would be affected if Duke's draft closure plans for the North Pond or Primary Pond Ash Fill Area are not approved or are successfully appealed.26 10 11 This puts stakeholders and the Commission in the impossible position of 12 evaluating the prudency of making ratepayers pay for an expensive slurry wall that would only be operated for a limited period of time and before this technology has 13 14 been fully evaluated and approved by IDEM for this location.
-To the extent the 15 Commission approves the slurry wall in this proceeding, it should clarify through its Order 16 in this proceeding that cost recovery is only approved for the portion of the slurry wall 17 associated with the Primary Pond based on its share of the perimeter cover, and that cost recovery for the remaining portion of the slurry wall will be subject to the outcome of a 18 19 future proceeding in which the closure plans of North Ash Pond and the Primary Ash Pond 20 Fill Area will be addressed.
+Yes.
+Even though it has not received IDEM approval for its updated North Ash Pond and Primary Ash Pond Fill Area closure plans, Duke is moving ahead with its cost recovery request in this proceeding with respect to the Primary Pond that includes the slurry wall that would encompass all three coal ash units.
+In Cause No. 45749, Duke stated in response to an OUCC data request that, "Upon approval of the closure plans by IDEM, costs will be apportioned to these basins based on the perimeter coverage of the slurry wall.
+Duke plans to update the Commission in a future proceeding with additional detail."
+However, Duke also objected to and refused to answer the OUCC's question on how Duke's plans for the slurry wall would be affected if Duke's draft closure plans for the North Pond or Primary Pond Ash Fill Area are not approved or are successfully appealed.

-25 Duke Response to OUCC Data Request 3.4(a) (included in Attachment BI-1).
+30 CN 45749, Duke Response to OUCC Data Request 3.4(a) (included in Attachment BI-3).

-26 Duke Response to OUCC Data Request 3.4(b) (included in Attachment BI-1).
+31 CN 45749, Duke Response to OUCC Data Request 3.4(b) (included in Attachment BI-3).